nina-DL/HDR2D/README.md

 The R package **HDR2D** provides a framework for estimating highest-density regions in two dimensions.
 It uses different measures, including kernel density estimation and some generalized approaches based on neaighborhood measures.

-Specifically, the package implements the measures described in the following paper: [Nina Deliu and Brunero Liseo.
+The package implements the measures described in the following paper: [Nina Deliu and Brunero Liseo.
 "Alternative Approaches for Estimating Highest-Density Regions". arXiv preprint arXiv:2401.00245 (2023)](https://arxiv.org/abs/2401.00245)

 ## Installation